-The following images indicate the location of the 3.5-inch hard-drive assembly and provide a visual representation of the removal procedure.
+The following images indicate the location of the 3.5-inch hard-drive assembly and provides a visual representation of the removal procedure.

 - 1. Lay the computer on the right side. - 2.
 Disconnect the data and power cables from the hard drive. - 3.
-Remove the cables from the routing guides on the hard-drive assembly. - $\textbf{4.} \quad \text{Remove the screw (\#6-32) that secures the 3.5-inch hard-drive assembly to the chassis.}$

-- 5. Lift the hard-drive assembly away from the chassis. - 6.
-Remove the four screws (#6-32) that secure the hard drive to the hard-drive cage. - 7.
+Remove the cables from the routing guides on the hard-drive assembly. - 4.
+Remove the screw (#6-32) that secures the hard-drive assembly to the chassis. - 5.
+Lift the hard-drive assembly away from the chassis. - 6.
+Remove the four screws (#6-32) that secure the the hard drive to the hard-drive cage. - 7.
 Slide the hard drive from the hard-drive cage.